Flies and insects that look like bees

 Look closely at the body.
 There is light hair covering the body but the body itself is dark.
 The upper half has brown and black hairs and the body is mostly covered with white hairs.
 You’ll find dark markings on the front half of its wings, and lengthy hairy legs that dangle while flying.

 The black wingspan can be anywhere from 8.4 and 14 mm, with a dark brown border.
-You’ll see a line running horizontally down the centre of their brightly decorated wings, separating the black and clear sections.
+You’ll see a line running horizontally down the center of their brightly decorated wings, separating the black and clear sections.

 As these insects fly, you can see them rotating around a vertical axis.
 This feature is unique to B. Major and is known as yawning.